 Blake grew up in the Panhandle of Texas amidst the literal shit-storms created from the mixture of feed yards and constant wind upon the flatlands.
 He, now, resides in Tulsa, Oklahoma where he works as a draftsman of prefabricated-steel church buildings in the “Las Vegas”-style and lives with his wife who doesn’t like horror and doesn’t find him particularly funny.
 He writes predominantly about horror cinema.
 Occasionally, he also writes on his father’s battle with Alzheimer’s disease, music, and British crime dramas (or anything with Idris Elba in it).
 He has designs to write a nonfiction book exploring theology and horror along with fiction, especially short stories.
 You can follow him on Twitter @LostinOsmosis and find all of his articles and publications at his website: blakeicollier.com.

-Trevor lives in St. Petersburg, Florida where he teaches middle school English for a charter school.
+Trevor lives in Tampa, Florida where he teaches middle school English for a charter school.
 In the past, he taught high school English for three years and also moonlighted for a time as a barista.
 He earned an M.A. in Theology from Reformed Theological Seminary.
 In 2013, he established an online literary magazine known as The Wolf Skin that operated until 2016.
 Having a penchant for the bizarre and weird, he alternates spending the odd moments of his existence by reading Magical Realism literature, rewatching Twin Peaks, analyzing the cinema of Stanley Kubrick, and crafting surreal fiction.
 He may or may not have helmed a Stranger Things-esque, Call of Cthulhu RPG campaign.
 The soundtrack to his offbeat capers would be a melange of Bob Dylan, Bon Iver, and Ella Fitzgerald.
-Most significantly, he is the father to two daughters and a son.
-You can read his other nonfiction work at The Sanctified Strange.
+Most significantly, he is a husband and the father to two daughters, a stepdaughter, and a son.
+You can read his other nonfiction work at The Sanctified Strange or Mockingbird.
 His short story, “First Tape” was published by Bewildering Stories, Corvus, and Scarlet Leaf Review.